denisidoro/navi/README.md

 Feel free to fork this project and open a PR for me to include your contributions.

-cheatsheet syntax
+Cheatsheet syntax
 -----------------

-cheatsheets are described in `.cheat` files.
+Cheatsheets are described in `.cheat` files.

 ### Syntax overview